-The following targets have been developed for 2022:
+The following targets have been developed for 2023:

-In the area of Evangelisation and Catechesis: students will demonstrate growth in their understanding and application of scripture.
+In the area of Evangelisation and Catechesis: students will demonstrate growth in their understanding and application of scripture as measured by a pre and post assessment tool.

-In the area of Student Achievement: high ability students will demonstrate a year's growth in Mathematics as measured by PAT data.
+In the area of Student Achievement: students will demonstrate a year's growth in Mathematics as measured by standardised instruments.